MichaelCromer/todo/README.md

 Without any arguments, `todo` will default to displaying the top 10 todo items.

-Arguments are parsed to match `OPTION`, then `OPTION N`, then `MESSAGE`, in that order.
+Arguments are parsed to match the `OPTION`, the `OPTION N`, then the `MESSAGE` case, in that order.
+If a match is found, trailing arguments are ignored.
+In the `OPTION N` case, an incomplete match will result in an error, and will not fall through to the `MESSAGE` case.

-In essence, anything that doesn't match an option flag known to `todo` will be recorded as a new todo item.
-In the case of options requiring numeric arguments, an incomplete match will result in an error message, and not fall through to the `MESSAGE` case.
+In essence, any input that doesn't look like it begins with an option flag known to `todo` will be concatenated and recorded as a new todo item.

 ### Options